 Mentorship Series #7: Networking Is For Everyone

-In the seventh in a series of articles by the LEAD Network Ireland, in partnership with Checkout, Owen Clifford, Head of Retail, Bank of Ireland, tells us why networking is the epitome of life-long learning.
+In the seventh in a series of articles by LEAD Network Ireland, in partnership with Checkout, Owen Clifford, head of retail, Bank of Ireland, tells us why networking is the epitome of lifelong learning.

-I do not claim to be an expert on networking, but my philosophy is guided by the following: ‘Everyone you’ll ever meet knows something you won’t.’
+I do not claim to be an expert in networking, but my philosophy is guided by the following: ‘Everyone you’ll ever meet knows something you won’t.’

 Too many times, I would guess, and perhaps they reflect your own thoughts.